 Sad story of a waif, Gelsomina, who is sold by her mother to Zampano for 10,000 lire and a few kilos of food.
 Zampano is a traveling showman who exhibits feats of strength by breaking a chain wrapped around his chest.
 He performs in village squares and then passes the hat for whatever the normally small crowd is prepared to give.
 He teaches Gelsomina a drum roll as part of his introduction.
 He doesn't treat her well and when she tries to run away, he beats her.
 They eventually join a small traveling circus where they meet a tight-rope walker who convinces Gelsomina to question her choices.Written by

-Walt Disney expressed serious interest in creating an animated feature based on Gelsomina.
-"I could have lived on Gelsomina for twenty years," he said.
+Walt Disney expressed serious interest in creating an animated feature based on Gelsomina, and there was interest from doll manufacturers and sweet firms to use her name.
+"I could have lived on Gelsomina for twenty years," Fellini said.
 See more »

 Was this review helpful to you?